molpopgen/pylibseq/README.rst

 ..note:: If you installing from GitHub, then Cython_ is a dependency.

-You should install libsequence_ from source.
+The recommended method for installing libsequence_ is bioconda_.
+If you do not use that system, then you should install libsequence_ from source.

 If you want to modify the package, you will need Cython_ installed via your favorite Python package manager.